 Tooth Extractions at Siouxland Oral & Maxillofacial Surgery

-Our oral surgeons, Dr. Denis Miller and Dr. Louis George, have years of experience extracting teeth.
+Our oral surgeons, Dr. Denis Miller, Dr. Louis George, and Dr. Jason Leet have years of experience extracting teeth.
 All four of our offices are fitted with the most advanced and safest tools available to ensure that your procedure goes as smoothly as possible.
 If you are in need of a dental extraction, or to learn more about your options for tooth replacement after your extraction, contact one of our offices in Sioux Falls, SD, Mitchell, SD, Yankton, SD, or Brookings, SD, to schedule an appointment today.